TekGeek2003/TekGeek-Pong/Readme.md

 How to Play

-install Pygame: pip3 install Pygame
+install Pygame: pip3 install Pygame or pip install pygame

 Run the main.py file